 In the case of our product candidates, we are seeking to develop treatments for diseases for which there is relatively limited clinical experience, and, in some cases our clinical trials use novel end points and measurement methodologies, which adds a layer of complexity to our clinical trials and may delay regulatory approval.
 In addition, our focus on orphan and niche markets may cause us to select target indications that are in more challenging therapeutic areas.
-For example, clinical trials for pain, the indication for which TV-45070 is being developed, are inherently difficult to conduct.
+For example, clinical trials for pain, the indication for which TV-45070 and GDC-0276 are being developed, are inherently difficult to conduct.
 The primary measure of pain is subjective patient feedback, which can be influenced by factors outside of our control, and can vary widely from day to day for a particular patient, and from patient to patient and site to site within a clinical study.
 The placebo effect also tends to have a more significant impact on pain trials.

 If our product candidates are not shown to be both safe and effective in clinical trials, we will not be able to obtain regulatory approval or commercialize these product candidates and products.
-In such case, we would need to develop other compounds and conducting associated preclinical testing and clinical trials, as well as the potential need for additional financing, would have a material adverse effect on our business, growth prospects, operating results, financial condition and results of operations.
+In such case, we would need to develop other compounds and conduct associated preclinical testing and clinical trials, as well as potentially seek additional financing, all of which would have a material adverse effect on our business, growth prospects, operating results, financial condition and results of operations.